COVID-19-AI-Research-Project/AI-Classification/Projects/1/README.md

 ![alt text](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Media/Images/normal_ct_scan.png "CT Scan2")

-The dataset was taken from the following [source](https://github.com/UCSD-AI4H/COVID-CT/tree/master/Images-processed)
+The dataset was taken from the following [source](https://github.com/UCSD-AI4H/COVID-CT/tree/master/Images-processed).

-You can also download the dataset directly from above link or can go through our dataset where we have indexed all the images and converted them into same format(PNG).
+You can go through our [dataset](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Projects/1/Classes/ct_scans_png_dataset.rar) where we have indexed all the images and converted them into same format(PNG).
 We have used tensorflow library for training a binary classification model of CT Scans using Convolutional Neural Network.
 The graph of model is as follows:

 ![alt text](https://github.com/aniruddh-1/AI-Classification/blob/0.1.0/Media/Images/cnn_architecture.png "CNN")